Eschatologue/CM_wiki/docs/equipment/consumeables/spell-scroll.md

 ### Using a Spell Scroll

 To cast a spell from a spell scroll, you read the scroll and cast the spell.
 You do not need to make any checks, and no spellcasting ability is required.
 Material components are not needed unless the spell specifically consumes them (e.g., diamonds for *Revivify*).
-The spell’s casting time, range, and other properties remain unchanged.
+The spell's casting time, range, and other properties remain unchanged.

 If the spell requires an attack roll or imposes a saving throw, use the following values in the [Spell Scroll Table](#spell-scroll-table).